prit342/simple-k8s-validating-webhook/README.md

 - The validation webhook is triggered for a Pod CREATE operation
 - The webhook checks if the namespace where the object is created has the correct annotation set.
 This annotation is defined by the environment variable `ANNOTATION`.
 The default value of this is set to `example.com/validate`.
-- If the namespace has the annotation `example.com/validate` and if the value of that annotation is set to true then the webhook will check if the label defined by the environment variable `LABEL` is present on the object.
-- If the annotation is not present or is set to false then the validation is skipped and the reason is logged
+- If the namespace has the annotation `example.com/validate` and if the value of that annotation is set to `true` then the webhook will check if the label defined by the environment variable `LABEL` is present on the object.If the annotation is not present or is set to false then the validation is skipped and the reason is logged